 ✥ ✥ ✥

-Teams working in a distributed fashion are not able to create the same productivity of a collocated team, produce lower quality work and have reduced morale.
-Even a team that starts off well will see degradationover time.
+Distributed Teams are unable to work at the same level of productivity as a collocated team.
+They produce lower quality work and have reduced morale.
+Even a team that starts off well will see degradation over time.

 When teams are separated they lose their collective identity and conflicts emerge.
 This may be displayed in areas such as communication breakdowns, increase in defects, velocity decreases and overall product incoherence.
 “The number one factor in a team’s identity is local allegiance (which is a function of geography).”
 Peter Burgi